D3SOX/vencord-userplugins/README.md

 > [!WARNING]
 > This repo is no longer supported as Vencord broke the way to have multiple plugins in one repo and doesn't want to provide one
-> and I don't want take the burder of maintaining a repo for each plugin.
+> And I don't want take the burder of maintaining a repo for each plugin.n
 >
 > Therefore I will only continue maintaining [my branch of Vencord](https://github.com/D3SOX/Vencord) where the plugins reside in [`src/plugins-extra`](https://github.com/D3SOX/Vencord/tree/mybuild/src/plugins-extra).
 > If you download them manually you won't get any updates and have to redownload them every time I change something